iamzanuda/iamzanuda/README.md

-### Hi there 👋 my name is Yaroslav, I’m a backend developer.
+### Hi there 👋 my name is Yaroslav.
+I’m a backend developer.
+I have experience with Python and Django and DRF frameworks.
+Open for cooperation!

 <!--
 **iamzanuda/iamzanuda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.